Skip to content

 • name: plugin name.
 Can be translated (see below).

-• version: numeric version, floating point.
+• version: numeric version (see below).

 • description: long-form description of what this plugin does.
+Split paragraphs with double newlines.

 • author: who wrote the plugin.